MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

    ![add new input var](\media\link-pad-flow-portal\add-new-input-var.png)

-1. Create an Input variable to pass data to Power Automate Desktop from Power Automate.
-The variable can be used anywhere in the flow.
+1. Create an Input variable to pass data from Power Automate to Power Automate Desktop.
+The variable can be used anywhere in the desktop flow.

-1. To pass data to Power Automate from Power Automate Desktop, create an Output variable.
+1. To pass data from Power Automate Desktop to Power Automate, create an Output variable.

 1. Back in Power Automate, any input variables appear as fields in the UI action.